Campaign for Palestinian Children in Military Detention

 Jewish Voice for Peace is proud to be a campaign partner of the No Way to Treat a Child Campaign.
 The No Way to Treat a Child campaign seeks to challenge Israel’s prolonged military occupation of Palestinians by exposing widespread and systematic ill-treatment of Palestinian children in the Israeli military detention system.
 It is a project of Defense for Children International – Palestine and American Friends Service Committee.

-Israel is the only country in the world that arrests and tries minors under military law.
+Israel is the only country in the world that systematically arrests and tries minors under military law.
 Currently, Israel prosecutes between 500 and 700 Palestinian children in military courts each year.
 Palestinian children in the West Bank, like adults, face arrest, prosecution, and imprisonment under a military detention systems that denies their basic human rights.

 Ill-treatment of children in the Israeli military detention system remains "widespread, systematic, and institutionalized throughout the process" of arrest, interrogation, trial, and imprisonment, according to the UNICEF report Children in Israeli Military Detention, Observations and Recommendations (2013).

 From Testimonies of 739 Palestinian children detained by Israeli forces from the occupied West Bank and prosecuted in Israeli military court between 2013 and 2018, Defense of Children International - Palestine found that:

 49% were detained from their homes in the middle of the night

 64% faced verbal abuse, humiliation, or intimidation

 74% of children were not properly informed of their rights

 96% were interrogated without the presence of a family member